Tag Archives: philosophy

 “The Bible gets the value of pi wrong.”

-Not really.
-The value implied in the Bible isn’t exactly equal to pi, but neither is 3.141592653589793238462643383279502884197169399375105820974944592307816406286208998628034825342117067.1 If the circumference of a circle is 30 cubits, then the diameter, calculated using the correct value of pi and rounded to the nearest cubit, is 10 cubits.
+How precise do you expect these measurements to be?
+The Bible doesn’t specify lengths in units shorter than a cubit all that often.
+If the circumference of a circle is 30 cubits, then the diameter, calculated using the correct value of pi and rounded to the nearest cubit, is 10 cubits.
 Which is what the Bible says it was.
 The numbers the Bible gives for this are a perfectly reasonable approximation.

 “Religious beliefs are so obviously absurd, there’s no way anyone actually believes that stuff.”